 8.1 Table 1: In the table below, the impact of the proposed development has been assessed for all trees included in the report.
-The assessed TPZ encroachments include proposed structures and soil level modifications only.
+The assessed TPZ encroachments include proposed structures only.
+Bulk earthworks/soil level modifications have not been identified or assessed.
 All soft landscaping should be completed in accordance with section 11.10.